Skip to main content

 When your Employer can ask for medical information or documentation

-You and your medical practitioner are not required to provide your Employer with the diagnosis of your illness that led to your absence at any time.
+Except for extremely limited circumstances, you or your medical practitioner are not required to provide your Employer with the diagnosis of your illness or injury that led to your absence.

 If your Employer suspects you are abusing STSP:

-It is often helpful for your medical documentation to contain the following:
+It is often helpful that your medical documentation contain the following:

-If your Employer requests an independent medical assessment
+If your Employer requests an independent medical examination

-If you are absent from work for more than 20 days in a calendar year—consecutive or not—the Employer may require you to undergo an independent medical assessment (IMA).
+If you are absent from work for more than 20 days in a calendar year—consecutive or not—the Employer may request you undergo an independent medical assessment (IMA).

 If your Employer requests an IMA, please seek the assistance of an AMAPCEO Workplace Representative.